 4. Include A ‘Call To Action’ Colour

-Aside from your main colour and two accent colours, reserve one additional colour for anything that requires action.
+Aside from your main colour and two accent colours, reserve an additional colour from your brand’s colour palette for anything that requires action.
 Whether that’s a button on your website to download something, or on an email to show where customers need to click to claim an offer.